How To Move To Sweden Without A Job

 - Provide compensation that is at least equal to Swedish collective agreements or what is customary in the profession;

-- Maintain employment terms at least equal to those of Swedish employees;
+- Maintain employment terms at least similar to those of Swedish employees;

 - Provide you with a job that will allow you to support yourself;